Arosian-Stagg/TF2-Binds/README.md

 ' = Switches to Vacc uber and announces your switch to your team.

-*UNDER CONTRUCTION MAY INTERFEARE WITH STUFF*shift = announce to chat that you have uber.
+MwheelUP = announce to chat that you have uber.
 Will change for each loadout.

 the uber_charged says to team UBER FULLY CHARGED.